Skip to main content

 If any matter is resolved prior to the parties’ court appearance, the parties may email the department with a joint written request to vacate the court appearance.
 Appearances are required unless the parties receive an email reply that the request to vacate was received and approved by the court.

-No other requests, briefs, documents, reports may be emailed unless the court explicitly grants permission, in which case, the words, “by court permission” should be included in the subject line.
-Do not email courtesy copies; instead, drop them in Dept. 7’s mailbox inside the courthouse.
+No other requests, briefs, documents, reports may be emailed unless the court explicitly grants permission, If the Court has granted permission, the words, “by court permission” should be included in the subject line.

 Be precise, clear and concise in the relief requested.
 All requests must be contained in your Request for Order (FL –300).
 Requests in the declarations will not be considered by the court.
 The court will not consider supplemental filings absent good cause.
 The trio of documents the court considers are the RFO, the RESPONSE (FL-320) and the REPLY only.